 Post Concussion Syndrome

-Post concussion syndrome (PCS) is a group of symptoms that affect your nerves, thinking, and behavior.
-PCS develops shortly after a concussion and can last for weeks to months.
+PCS is a group of symptoms that affect your body, thinking, and behavior.
+PCS develops 10 to 14 days after a concussion and can last for weeks to years.

 What increases my risk for PCS?

 - Older age